share TWEET PIN IT share share 1

 (Related: Read “Ready to Scale: Add More SOPs Before You Add More People” by Karen and David Skinner)

-This last item is not necessarily a tool for law firm growth, but more of a change in mindset: To grow your firm, you have to accept you can no longer do everything yourself.
+This last item is not necessarily a tool for law firm growth but more of a mindset change: To grow, you have to accept that you can no longer do everything yourself.
 Some pieces of the operation must be delegated.

 The more your firm grows, the more your competencies need to evolve from “getting it all done” to “getting work done through others.”